 For a few years now, mom and I have been going on an annual city trip together.
-First, we headed to London, then Prague, then Stockholm and this year, we spent four days in Budapest, Hungary.
+On one of those trips, we spent four days in Budapest, Hungary.
 I've mapped out our Budapest itinerary as accurately as I could below and added some information on things we didn't do, but could interest you, near the places we visited.

 I hope this will help you figure out what to do in Budapest on your own trip there.

 - Day 1: Erzsébetváros neighborhood